Install Apache2, MySQL and PHP or Lamp On Ubuntu

 sudo apt-get update

-Now run the following come to install PHP 7.1
+Now run the following to install PHP 7.1

 sudo apt install php7.1 libapache2-mod-php7.1 php7.1-common php7.1-mbstring php7.1-xmlrpc php7.1-soap php7.1-gd php7.1-xml php7.1-intl php7.1-mysql php7.1-cli php7.1-mcrypt php7.1-zip php7.1-curl

 After installing the PHP, Create a new file in the Apache2 default root directory to test the PHP on your virtual private server.
-So please run following command
+So please run the following command.

 sudo nano /var/www/html/test.php